-A small museum with an insight into milk processing and cheese production awaits visitors in Upper Pusteria Valley.
+A small museum with an insight into milk processing and cheese production awaits visitors in Upper Val Pusteria.

 Along the main road in Dobbiaco, you will find the Three Peaks Cheese Dairy, which produces delicacies such as fresh cream, ricotta and butter.
 Of course, the range also includes a wide selection of cheese delicacies such as the well-known Original Dobbiaco, the spicy South Tyrolean Alp Cheese and the traditional "Dolomitenkaiser".
 And how do the holes get into the cheese?